samhollenbach/Galaxy2/README.md

 See the Reader.py for how to parse the datafile.

-Contact me at shollenb@macalester.edu if you have any quesitons
+Please contact me at shollenb@macalester.edu if you have any quesitons or inquiries.